Redwood City Pages, Book Project

-Redwood City Pages Book Project, created by photographer Brian Taylor, is a new public art piece to be displayed at the City’s Downtown Library and created through the help of the Redwood City community.
-Over this last year, the community participated in paper making and cyanotype workshops and celebrated Redwood City’s history and community through art.
+Redwood City Pages Book Project, created by photographer Brian Taylor, is a public art piece displayed at the City’s Downtown Library and created through the help of the Redwood City community.
+In 2017, the community participated in paper making and cyanotype workshops and celebrated Redwood City’s history and community through art.
 The free workshops were funded in part by a grant provided by the City of Redwood City’s Civic Cultural Commission.
 Paper created by the community was donated to the Redwood City Pages.
 Over 20 workshops were offered and close to 300 participants learned about three different types of paper art and the creation of cyanotypes.
 Read a news release with more details about the project, here.

 ABOUT THE WORKSHOPS